Do Cats Shed Their Claws? A Veterinarian Explains

 Providing house cats with plenty of scratching posts around the home can be sufficient to keep their claws healthy.
 Declawing cats is not recommended.
 It is not considered an ethical or appropriate option for any cat unless under express veterinary guidance for the treatment of a medical condition.

-How To Tell If Your Cats Nails Are Too Long?
+How To Tell if Your Cats Nails Are Too Long?

 Overgrowth of the nail can be seen for many reasons in cats, and if the nail is too long, it will begin to grow back around on itself.
 In extreme cases, they might even grow into the paw pads.
 This is extremely painful and can lead to nasty infections.